Biology — Semester A

 TEKS 1A-3FEasy Word Diagram

 Which graph correctly shows exponential growth?
+AB

 BB